SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 ## Going places

-!!!
-Notice

-    The commands provided by this addon use a semicolon (;) instead of a bracket (/).
-    In the future, Mojang might add actual custom commands support to Minecraft.

 Getting from point A to point B can sometimes be a hassle.
 Luckily, this addon comes with what's known as a navigation wand.
-To get one, enter the command `;navwand`, or grab an ender pearl, the default item for this wand.
+To get one, enter the command `/wedit:navwand`, or grab an ender pearl, the default item for this wand.

 Once you have this item, just interact with it to get teleported to the spot you are looking at.
 Want to get on the otherside of a wall or ceiling?
 Use the wand while sneaking to go right through it!